dglai/WSDM2022-Challenge/index.md

 Temporal Link Prediction is one of the classical tasks on temporal graphs.
 Contrary to link prediction which asks if an edge exists between two nodes on a partially observed graph, Temporal Link Prediction asks if an edge will exist between two nodes within a given time span.
 It is more useful than traditional link prediction as one can then build multiple applications around the model, such as forecasting the demand of customers in E-commerce, or forecasting what event will happen in a social network, etc.

 We are expecting an approach that works well on large-scale temporal graphs in general.
-In this challenge, we expect a single model that works well on two kinds of data simultaneously:
+In this challenge, we expect a single model (hyperparameters can vary) that works well on two kinds of data simultaneously:

 * Dataset A: a dynamic event graph with entities as nodes and different types of events as edges.
 * Dataset B: a user-item graph with users and items as nodes and different types of interactions as edges.